 I have written before about the different types of FusionPBX clusters.
-The first one is the one with the load balanced approach, in which it implements the active-active scheme but the fault tolerance relies on the ability of the endpoints to jump to the second best node.
-The second one is the one with the high availability approach, this is active-passive but the fault tolerance relies on the server end, the endpoints do not realize of any cluster existence.
+The first one is the one with the load-balanced approach, in which it implements the active-active scheme but the fault tolerance relies on the ability of the endpoints to jump to the second-best node.
+The second one is the one with the high availability approach, this is active-passive but the fault tolerance relies on the server end, and the endpoints do not realize any cluster existence.
 I have also said that each approach does not exclude the other, in other words, you can have a cluster combining the two techniques.

-A load balanced with high availability cluster needs at least sever server, but the optimum deployment is with eleven.
+A load balanced with a high availability cluster needs at least seven servers, but the optimum deployment is with eleven.

 There is no need to relist all the elements.
 Each data centre holds the same configuration: